monashmicroimaging/gitbook-fiji-basics/part_8_masks_and_filters.md

 ## Making Adjustments to Masks and Binaries {#making-adjustments-to-masks-and-binaries}

 Sometimes adjustments need to be made to binaries/masks before analysis to ensure it is accurately representing the data.
 There are a number of tools available to help you get the best fit to your data.
-All of these tools can be found under **Process Binary**.
+All of these tools can be found under **Process -&gt; Binary**.

 ![](/assets/part8/process_binary_menu.jpg)